 In 1966 the court moved into the City-County Safety Building which was renamed the Harold K. Stubbs Justice Center in 1991 located in downtown Akron.
-The sitting judges are Judge John E. Holcomb the Presiding/ Administrative Judge for 2003, Lynne S. Callahan, Elinore Marsh Stormer, Alison McCarty, Carla D. Moore, and Marvin A. Shapiro.
+The sitting judges are Judge John E. Holcomb, Lynne S. Callahan, Elinore Marsh Stormer, Alison McCarty, Carla D. Moore, and Annalisa S. Williams.